hholk/sandbox/README.md

 Deploy on [Vercel](https://vercel.com).
 Use the Node.js runtime.
 Install command `pnpm install` and build command `pnpm build`.
 Optional cron warmup is defined in `vercel.json`.

+Trip data is bundled for hobby-tier deployments.
+When the read-only file system blocks access to `/data`, the loader falls back to the compiled dataset and keeps every call immutable.

 ## Limits

 - Deribit public API is cached on the server for 30s and revalidated on the client every 60s.